MPDADDY/portfolio/README.md

 ## 👥 Authors <a name="authors"></a>

-> This project was collaborated by Anold and denyse.
+> This project was collaborated by Anold and Denyse.

 👤 **Author1**